 5 to take account of the impact of any cost-reduction programme on the staff of the Union, including the implementation of a voluntary separation and early retirement scheme, where this can be funded from budgetary savings or through a withdrawal from the Reserve Account;

-6 in addition to instructs the Council 5 above, in view of an unanticipated reduction of revenue due to the drop in classes of contribution from Member States and Sector Members, to authorize a one-time withdrawal from the Reserve Account, within the limits established in decides 7 above, in order to minimize the impact on staffing levels in the ITU biennial budgets for 2012-2013 and 2014-2015; any unused funds are to be returned to the Reserve Account at the end of each budgetary period;;
+6 in addition to instructs the Council 5 above, in view of an unanticipated reduction of revenue due to the drop in classes of contribution from Member States and Sector Members, to authorize a one-time withdrawal from the Reserve Account, within the limits established in decides 7 above, in order to minimize the impact on staffing levels in the ITU biennial budgets for 2016-2017 and 2018-2019; any unused funds are to be returned to the Reserve Account at the end of each budgetary period;

+7 that the Council, in considering measures that could be adopted to strengthen the control of the finances of the Union, should take into account the financial impact of such issues as ASHI funding, and the medium to long-term maintenance and/or replacement of buildings at the premises of the Union;

+8 to invite the Council Working Group on Financial and Human Resources, the External Auditor and the Independent Management Advisory Committee to develop recommendations on strengthening financial control mechanisms in ITU, outlining specific objectives, as well as timelines and responsibilities for implementation, for the consideration of Council, taking into account, inter alia, the issues identified in instructs 7 above;

-97 to consider the report of the Secretary-General relating to the matter referred to in instructs the Secretary-General 2 above, and report to the next plenipotentiary conference, as appropriate.
+9 to consider the report of the Secretary-General relating to the matter referred to in instructs the Secretary-General 2 above, and report to the next plenipotentiary conference, as appropriate.

-guadalajara, 2010)
+ANNEX 1 TO DECISION 5 (Rev. Busan, 2014)

+Financial Plan of the Union for 2016-2019: Revenue and Expenses

-ANNEX 2 TO DECISION 5 (Rev. Guadalajara, 2010)
+ANNEX 2 TO DECISION 5 (Rev. Busan, 2014)

 Measures for reducing expenditure